 At Swyft, we specialise in all things sofa-related and minimise our impact on the environment as best we can.
 So, here are some of our top tips for choosing an eco-friendly sofa:

 You’ll want to choose a fabric that’s sustainable, so organic cotton or linen will be the best option as they are both strong, natural fibres that can biodegrade over time and doesn’t require much energy to produce.
 Avoid any synthetic material such as polyester or vinyl as these are quite damaging to the planet and produced with highly toxic dioxin.

 For vegans any leather product is completely out of the question, it’s quite controversial amongst those looking to live an eco-friendly lifestyle too.
 But, it is a highly durable material and is typically created using a by-product from another industry, meaning no additional land or resource is needed.

 Buying leather sustainably can be tricky as most manufacturers produce toxic chemicals for the dye or use child labour.
 Some companies, however, use vegetable oil to tan the leather which is much more eco-friendly and there are also eco certifications available which assure low-impact production and protection of employee’s health.
 Buying used or vintage leather sofas is also a great choice as it means you’re extending the life of the product.

-When it comes to the frame of the sofa, look for FSC (Forest Stewardship Council) certified wood or recycled steel.
+When it comes to the frame of the sofa, look for traceable, sustainable timber.
 Ideally, frames should be designed to be strong, sturdy, durable and easy to disassemble for recycling purposes in the future.
-All of our products at Swyft are made with FSC certified wood, so you can be confident you’re buying sustainably from us.
+Our sofa products at Swyft are made withlook for traceable, sustainable timber, so you can be confident you’re buying sustainably from us.